 It’s fantastic for beverages because the sugar is already dissolved, so the sweetener just mixes right in.

 And it’s called “simple” for a reason.
 Anyone could make it.
 Seriously.

-Throw the sugar and water into a pot, dissolve the sugar and bring to a boil, then remove from the heat.
+Throw the sugar and water into a pot, dissolve the sugar and bring to a low boil, then remove from the heat.
 It really is that easy.
 (You also do not have to let it boil at all, if you prefer.
 Simply dissolve the sugar and you’re done.)